Saving small-format packaging from landfills

 The Solution

-We designed and executed a rigorous research plan, including audits at half a dozen materials recycling facilities owned by Circular Services, a Closed Loop Partners company.
+We designed and executed a rigorous research plan, including audits at half a dozen materials recycling facilities including those owned by Circular Services, a Closed Loop Partners company.
 This in-depth process involved collecting samples from recycling streams to evaluate their contents and assess the market value of materials.
-Working with facilities on the ground, we developed and tested solutions to better sort small-format plastics from waste streams.
+Working with facilities on the ground, we developed and tested new equipment to install and recover small-format plastics for the first time.

 “We believe scaling these innovations will improve the recyclability of plastic and create a viable end-market for our materials.”